Origin of the name

 Amber is used to deepen meditation, ancient magicians advised to wear it directly next to the skin to preserve long life, health and beauty.
 Prevents insomnia and nightmares.
 It protects against charms, curses and bad people.

-Details: amber, rope, gilded silver, surgical steel
+Composition: amber, rope, gilded silver/silver

 Gilded silver wears off over time, the process is accelerated when jewelry is exposed to water, cosmetics, perfumes and sweat.